 Rights are also territorial in nature.
 This means that when a rights holder obtains IP protection in Canada, safety does not extend to another country.
 The caveat to this is the case of well-known or famous trademarks, which, because they are well known to consumers, the law of a foreign country (under international law) may allow an otherwise unregistered mark to be protected against infringement or acts of unfair competition.
 However, as the McDonald’s Big Mac (for sandwiches) trademark expungement in the European Union shows, a well-known mark will be placed under the microscope to determine if it is well-known to consumers in specified markets.

 Types of Intellectual Property

 Trade secrets: Trade secrets are not registrable as intellectual property.
 However, they can be protected as intellectual property if they fit the criteria for protection.
 In keeping with its commitments under the Canada-United States-Mexico Agreement (CUSMA), Canada updated its Criminal Code to codify protection for trade secrets on July 1, 2020.
 If P’s secret ingredient is not generally known in her trade, has an economic value, and reasonable efforts are made to keep the information a secret, it is likely protectable as a trade secret.
-P may use a non-disclosure agreement to specify terms on which she discloses the secret ingredient to employees, and how this information is to be safeguarded from unauthorized disclosure.
+P may use a non-disclosure agreement to specify the terms on which she discloses the secret ingredient to employees and how this information will be safeguarded from unauthorized disclosure.

 Design Rights (Industrial designs):

 This article is for general information purpose only and is not intended to be legal advise.
-Always speak to a qualified lawyer about intellectual property matters.